National Care Planning Council (NCPC)

 Support for Those Who Help Veterans

-Get accredited, stay accredited, and help veterans and their families learn about benefits from the Department of Veterans Affairs.
+Get accredited, stay accredited, and help veterans and their families apply for benefits from the Dept. of Veterans Affairs.

 - VA Accreditation Study Material

 - Website and Listings

 A fee based planning system to help your senior clients create a plan for their final years of life.